nmshd/documentation/_includes/scenarios/integrate/requests-over-templates.md

 If you tried out the Rejection before this step make sure to create a Request by [loading the Template again](#load-the-template-and-get-the-request) with the same truncated reference.

-If you want to accept the Request you can do so by calling the `POST /api/v2/Requests/Incoming/{id}/Accept` route.
+If you want to accept the Request you can do so by calling the `PUT /api/v2/Requests/Incoming/{id}/Accept` route.
 You can use the `id` you saved in the [template loading](#load-the-template-and-get-the-request) step.
 In the payload you have to accept at least all RequestItems where the `mustBeAccepted` property is set to `true`.
 In case of the example Request the payload is the following:

 ```jsonc
 {